 - Ideally, a non-delayed action door closer will close and latch the door in seven to eight seconds.

 - If you expect a door closer to consistently close the door, the door must be able to close properly.
 If there is a hinge problem, a warped door, or the door must swing uphill to close, a door closer will only go so far to solve the problem.
 Sometimes a door must be repaired before it will close and lock automatically with a door closer.

-- In vestibule conditions there is an exterior door, a small space, and then an interior door.
+- In vestibule conditions, there is an exterior door, a small space, and then an interior door.
 The trapped air between the inside and outside door can be a factor in door closing.
 You may have to adjust both closers to get both to work correctly.
-Wherever air pressure is a factor, including negative or positive pressure situations, I have have been able to get door closers to close and latch the door consistantly by adjusting them to a slow swing-speed and a somewhat fast latch-speed.
-The slow swing-speed seems to give the air a chance to get out of the way and the fast latch speed gives it a very slight slam at the end to make sure it latches.
+Wherever air pressure is a factor, including negative or positive pressure situations, I have have been able to get door closers to close and latch the door consistently by adjusting them to a slow swing-speed and a somewhat fast latch-speed.
+The slow swing speed seems to give the air a chance to get out of the way, and the fast latch speed gives it a very slight slam at the end to make sure it latches.

-- If the closer stops closing the door before it's closed all the way, or actually spings back when you try to manually shut the door, the arm is probably installed on the shaft incorrectly.
-Download the instructions from the door closer manufacturer's web site and see if it is installed correctly.
+- If the closer stops closing the door before it's closed all the way, or actually springs back when you try to manually shut the door, the arm is probably installed on the shaft incorrectly.
+Download the instructions from the door closer manufacturer's website and see if it is installed correctly.